Find Grad Schools

 9 Yearly Graduations

 The 4th most popular school in the country for veterinary biomedical and clinical sciences majors who are seeking their doctor's degree is Washington State University.
 Roughly 31,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,976 per year, while in-state graduate students, on average, pay $12,675 per year.
+The average in-state tuition for full-time undergraduates is $10,708 per year, while in-state graduate students, on average, pay $12,366 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in veterinary biomedical and clinical sciences from Wazzu.
-Of these students, 57% were women and 43% were members of underrepresented racial-ethnic groups.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #6